CFDB - Cystic Fibrosis DataBase

 More than 2000 mutations in the CFTR gene are known, which cause the channel to work improperly, either affecting the amount of protein that reaches the cell surface or the function of the protein itself at the cell surface.
 CFTR mutations have been divided into six different classes: impaired biosynthesis (class I); defective protein maturation and accelerated degradation (class II); defective regulation of CFTR at the plasma membrane (class III); defective chloride conductance (class IV); diminished CFTR transcription (class V) and accelerated turnover at the cell surface (class VI).

 A drug discovery program has been developed to investigate the molecular and cellular basis of CFTR mutations and to design effective treatments to enhance CFTR intracellular trafficking (correctors), CFTR ion channel function (potentiators) and to increase the amount of CFTR protein at the cell surface, making more CFTR available for other CFTR modulators to work on (amplifiers).
-Regarding correctors, new research (Veit G, 2018) focused on "repairing" each phase of the CFTR expression and function, has postuleted that compounds targeting distinct structural defects of CFTR can synergistically rescue it.
+Regarding correctors, new research (Veit G, 2018) focused on "repairing" each phase of the CFTR expression and function, has postulated that compounds targeting distinct structural defects of CFTR can synergistically rescue it.
 High-throughput cell-based screens and mechanistic analysis identified three small-molecule series that target CFTR defects: C1 -type correctors, C2-type correctors and C3-type correctors.
 The approach currently tailored to a specific functional class of mutations, could be, in the future, further refined at individual levels by exploiting recent advances in ex vivo drug testing methods (Ikpa PT, 2014), (Martiniano SL, 2016), (Beekman JM, 2016), (Pranke IM, 2017).

 It has been affirmed (Amaral MD, 2015), (Clancy JP, 2018) (Lommatzsch ST, 2019), (De Boeck K, 2020) (Goetz DM, 2021) ( Fajac I, 2022) that in the near future, early introduction of next generation CFTR protein modulators may, for the first time, offer the CF community a future in which CF is no longer the most common lethal autosomal recessive disease in Caucasian individuals, but a chronic disease with a normal life expectancy.

-Up to now, however, it is important to note that more than 10% of CFTR patiens ( Desai M, 2022) have ineligible mutations for the new therapy and need alternative approaches to restoring CFTR function (Fajac I, 2021) ( Despotes K, 2022), (Deletang K, 2022) (Lee RE, 2022) In 2018, an International Project by the Clinical Trial Network of European CF Society started to classify CF patients on the basis of the intestinal organoids’ response to different CFTR-modulators.
+Up to now, however, it is important to note that more than 10% of CFTR patients (Desai M, 2022) have ineligible mutations for the new therapy and need alternative approaches to restoring CFTR function (Fajac I, 2021) (Despotes K, 2022), (Deletang K, 2022) (Lee RE, 2022) In 2018, an International Project by the Clinical Trial Network of European CF Society started to classify CF patients on the basis of the intestinal organoids’ response to different CFTR-modulators.
 In the same year, the Cystic Fibrosis Foundation (CFF) organized a workshop of international experts to discuss the use of preclinical model systems (CFTR modulators theratyping) to examine the nature of CF-causing variants in CFTR and the role of in vitro CFTR modulator testing and to obtain information for the in vivo modulator use.
 (Clancy JP, 2019).

-Recently data about effectiveness and safety in children ( Li Q, 2022), in extrapulmonary clinical problems (Hasan S, 2022), ( McKay I, 2022) and on pregnancy (Goss CH,2016), (Heltshe SL, 2017), (Jain R,2022) are investigated.
+Recently data about effectiveness and safety in children (Li Q, 2022), in extrapulmonary clinical problems (Hasan S, 2022), (McKay I, 2022) and on pregnancy (Goss CH,2016), (Heltshe SL, 2017), (Jain R, 2022) are investigated.

 The potentiator VX-770 (Ivacaftor: KalydecoÔ by Vertex Pharmaceuticals) has been the first CFTR modulator able to demonstrate to be effective in CF.